grzesikluk/projecteuler/src/main/java/eulerproject/level4/problem94/README.md

         - if it is sqare number then we found triangle with integral area (and integral lengths)
 * if perimeter should be smaller that one billion the A maximum is ca one third of billion
     * is this too much to use above ideas?
-* what is the maximum for sq
+* if perimeter is ca 10^9 then what is the area size? - 10^16?
+* the probable issue is the length of integers, area is very very big!

 ##### Algorithm